hoedt/upsilonconf/docs/index.rst

  - reading configuration directories
  - retrieving configs from the command line

-If you think a particular feature is missing or something is not work as expected, feel free to let me know by `creating an issue`_.
+If you think a particular feature is missing or something is not working as expected, feel free to let me know by `creating an issue`_.

 .. _creating an issue: https://github.com/hoedt/upsilonconf/issues